Info Captain

 Brett Lee

-Brett Lee is a famous Australian bowler, who creates history for his fastest bowling.
+Brett Lee is a famous Australian bowler who created history with his fastest bowling.
 He is very accurate in his bowling.
 Apart from this, the threatening pace of his bowling gave trouble to the other team.
-He gave his fastest delivery which was a 161.1 km/hr ball and it was against New Zealand in 2005 at Napier.
+He gave his fastest delivery, which was a 161.1 km/hr ball, and it was against New Zealand in 2005 at Napier.

 3- Shaun Tait

 The Australian cricketer Shaun Tait is famous for his aggressive bowling.
-But, he never got the much success that any cricketer hoping for.
+But he never got the success that any cricketer hoped for.
 He was the fastest bowler when he was playing in 2010.
 He just got to chance to play three Tests and only 35 ODIs between 2004 and 2016 for Australia.
-He made a history of fast bowling against England.
+He made history in fast bowling against England.
 His delivery speed was 161.1 km/hr at that time.
 He delivered by the right arm and crossed the 100mph barrier in a T20I game against Pakistan.

 4- Jeffrey Thomson

-Jeff Thomson was an Australian bowler and he got fame for his fastest bowling.
-He is a renowned player for an Australian cricket team.
+Jeff Thomson was an Australian bowler, and he gained fame for his fastest bowling.
+He is a renowned player for the Australian cricket team.
 His erratic bowling power can create fear in the opposition’s mind.
 He is very famous for his consistency in playing.
-He delivered his bowling at a 160.6 km/hr speed against West Indies in 1975 at Perth.
-Thomson made the most aggressive fast bowling with Dennis Lillee as a partner and the duo got popularity during 1974-75.
+He delivered his bowling at a 160.6 km/hr speed against the West Indies in 1975 at Perth.
+Thomson made the most aggressive fast bowling with Dennis Lillee as a partner, and the duo gained popularity during 1974-75.
 Between 1972 to 1985, he took 200 Test wickets and 55 ODI wickets.
 He also belongs to the list of the world’s fastest bowlers.

 5- Mitchell Starc